-Oren Gateway Center (2007)-Named for lead donors and alumni Don and Beverly Oren, it is home for the StepUP program, Institutional Advancement offices, the Alumni and Parent and Family Relations Offices, the Master of Arts in Leadership program, the Master of Fine Arts in Creative Writing program, and substance-free student housing.
+Oren Gateway Center (2007)-Named for lead donors and alumni Don and Beverly Oren, it is home for the StepUP[®] collegiate recovery program, Institutional Advancement offices, the Alumni Relations Offices, the Master of Arts in Leadership program, the Master of Fine Arts in Creative Writing program, and substance-free student housing.
 It also houses the Barnes & Noble Augsburg Bookstore, Nabo Café, Gage Family Art Gallery, and the Johnson Conference Center.

-Science Hall (1949)-Houses the department of Nursing and Administrative Accounting.
+Science Hall (1949)-Houses the department of Nursing, International Student and Scholar Services, and Administrative Accounting.